Arakne/Araknemu/README.md

 ### Project state

-The project is in pre-alpha development state, so the architecture is not stable, and will change until the v1.0 is released.
+The project is in pre-alpha development state, and thus, the architecture is not stable, and will change until v1.0 is released.
-It can be used only for testing or development purpose.
+It can only be used for testing or development purposes.

 ### Features